Survey on intergenerational in Nursing home: Complete Guide 2026

 This national survey, conducted between January and March 2026, is based on a rigorous methodology combining quantitative and qualitative approaches.
 The main objective was to establish a comprehensive overview of intergenerational practices in Nursing homes and to identify the success factors of these programs.

-The sample includes 150 Nursing homes spread across the entire French territory, representing over 15,000 residents and involving 2,800 young participants from schools, leisure centers, and local associations.
+The sample includes 150 Nursing homes spread across the entire French territory, representing more than 15,000 residents and involving 2,800 young participants from schools, leisure centers, and local associations.
 This geographical and demographic diversity ensures the representativeness of the results obtained.

 Data collection was carried out through structured questionnaires, in-depth interviews with facility directors, facilitators, and families, as well as direct observations of intergenerational activities.
 This multi-source approach allows for a comprehensive understanding of the issues and benefits of these programs.